TalArgaman/car-dealers-calculator/README.md

 This is a **dummy version** of the **UVeye ROI Calculator** that estimates the potential Return on Investment for Automotive dealerships, using UVeye's automated vehicle inspection platform.
 <br>
-**⚠️ This version of the UVeye ROI Calculator is intended for demonstration purposes only**
+**⚠️ This version of the UVeye ROI Calculator is intended for demonstration purposes only.**

 **Git Page:**
 https://toulouse6.github.io/car-dealers-calculator/